SoftwareGuy/Ignorance/README.md

 -   Xbox One

-    -   UWP: Unlikely, unless UWP applications can access C-language plugins.
+    -   UWP: Tested and confirmed working for **LAN Client only**.
+LAN Host doesn't work.

     -   Native: Possibly, however I don’t have development kit or license to test.

 -   PlayStation

-    -   Vita: Possibly, however I’d need access to DevNet to build against their toolchain.
+    -   Vita: Possibly, however I’d need access to Sony DevNet to build against their toolchain.
 And I don’t have said access.

     -   PS4: Falls into the same boat as Vita (above)